alvaroborba/soc-lab-splunk-bruteforce-detection/docs/lab_setup.md

 Machines

   - Kali Linux (Attacker)
-  - Used to perform brute force attacks using Hydra
+  - Used to perform brute force attacks using smbclient

   - Windows 10 (Target)
   - Victim machine where login attempts occur